VitalPointAI/template-subgraph-near/README.md

 # NEAR Template Subgraph

 A NEAR Template Subgraph project to help you get started with The Graph for NEAR.
-For more information see the docs for [Building Subgraphs on NEAR](https://thegraph.com/docs/supported-networks/near).
+Complements [The Graph for NEAR course] (https://vitalpoint.ai/academy/the-graph-near-building-subgraphs/) and the official The Graph docs - [Building Subgraphs on NEAR](https://thegraph.com/docs/supported-networks/near).

 Customize the following files:
 - subgraph.yaml